AshQuimby/SAB-Source/README.md

-  These are two things I want to fix, but I can't seem to find a way to do it, but these are the struggles of using only base Java8 in a self-made game engine
+  These are two main things I want to fix, yet I can't seem to find a way to do it, but these are the struggles of using only base Java8 in a self-made game engine